6063-yl11249/Final-serial/README.md

 3. Hands-On Learning: The use of an Arduino board with physical buttons embodies the essence of tangible electronics.
 It offers a hands-on experience that is often more engaging and memorable for children compared to the traditional storybook.

 4. Bridging Digital and Physical Worlds: This project seamlessly integrates the physical interaction with digital feedback, providing a holistic learning experience that resonates with the way children interact with the world.

+*Short discussion of feedback from user testing*

+1. Cuurently, the correct of incorrect feedback is not intuitive for kids.
+To enhance the feedback mechanism, consider making the character's reactions more expressive and dynamic.
+For instance, when a child selects the correct answer, the character could joyfully board the bus, accompanied by bright, engaging animations.
+This vivid, positive reinforcement will make the learning process more intuitive and rewarding for kids.

+2. The tangible button is small, so it's hard for kids to recognize each button and press it.
+Increasing the size of the buttons can make them more noticeable and easier for small hands to press.
+Additionally, integrating varied textures or shapes can help differentiate each button, making it more straightforward for children to recognize and interact with them.
+This approach will not only improve usability but also add a tactile dimension to the learning experience.